 How can your attorney help you avoid conviction?

-Depending on how quick you can contact a competent Georgia DUI lawyer after being arrested and the circumstances of your case, you can give yourself a very good chance of escaping from the DUI chance unscathed.
+Depending on how quickly you can contact a competent Georgia DUI lawyer after being arrested and the circumstances of your case, you can give yourself a very good chance of escaping from the DUI chance unscathed.

 This is because a skilled DUI lawyer knows the intricacies of the DUI laws and the legal defenses you can raise to escape conviction for a DUI.
 If you involve your lawyer in the DUI process early enough, they can get to work on laying the necessary groundwork to ensure that the case against you doesn’t go to motions or trial and you can get back to driving before long.